-More people need mental health care, but psychiatrists are in short supply
+More people need mental-health care, but psychiatrists are in short supply

 “There’s no victory lap (in psychiatry) where you can say you fixed that patient, on to the next one,” said Travis Singleton, senior vice president of physician staffing firm Merritt Hawkins.
 “It is lifetime management.”

-The shortage of psychiatrists, who are distinct from psychologists and other general mental health service providers because they can prescribe medication, is not evenly spread.
+The shortage of psychiatrists, who are distinct from psychologists and other general mental-health service providers because they can prescribe medication, is not evenly spread.
 There are private psychiatric practices, and some residential facilities say they are well-staffed thanks to being able to offer good salaries and the work arrangements doctors request.
 But community health clinics and some low-income hospitals struggle to hire psychiatrists, which limits their ability to provide services and forces more mental health cases into emergency rooms not staffed to deal with them.

 While the number of medical students pursuing psychiatry is growing, it’s not enough — and they don’t necessarily end up practicing where the need is greatest.

-The Chicago Department of Public Health increased starting salaries for psychiatrists, to $109 an hour from $87.76 in 2015, redoubled its recruitment efforts and was approved as a health shortage site so its psychiatrists can qualify for a federal school loan repayment program that rewards doctors who treat underserved populations.
+The Chicago Department of Public Health increased starting salaries for psychiatrists, to $109 an hour from $87.76 in 2015, redoubled its recruitment efforts and was approved as a health-shortage site so its psychiatrists can qualify for a federal school loan repayment program that rewards doctors who treat underserved populations.

 But “even with these added incentives, we continue to face challenges in recruiting and hiring permanent staff,” Duncan said in an email.
 This spring the department will start offering telepsychiatry, connecting patients to psychiatrists via video conference, to ease the crunch.

-At St. Bernard Hospital in Chicago’s Englewood neighborhood, CEO Charles Holland said it has been extremely difficult to recruit psychiatrists as it expands its mental health services.
+At St. Bernard Hospital in Chicago’s Englewood neighborhood, CEO Charles Holland said it has been extremely difficult to recruit psychiatrists as it expands its mental- health services.

-In response to growing need — driven in part by more patients with drug-induced psychosis landing in the emergency room — the hospital three years ago opened an outpatient mental health clinic and next month will expand its inpatient mental health unit to 60 beds from 40.
+In response to growing need — driven in part by more patients with drug-induced psychosis landing in the emergency room — the hospital three years ago opened an outpatient mental-health clinic and next month will expand its inpatient mental health unit to 60 beds from 40.

-But the hospital, which serves a primarily low-income population on Medicaid, has found that many young psychiatrists with medical school debt choose to work at more affluent hospitals that can afford better pay, or at academic centers where they can spend part of their time on research, said Chief Operations Officer Roland Abellera.
+But the hospital, which serves a primarily low-income population on Medicaid, has found that many young psychiatrists with medical-school debt choose to work at more affluent hospitals that can afford better pay, or at academic centers where they can spend part of their time on research, said Chief Operations Officer Roland Abellera.

-Doctors say insufficient psychiatric services in the community have driven more mental health issues into emergency rooms, where psychiatric patients increased 42 percent between 2014 and 2017.
+Doctors say insufficient psychiatric services in the community have driven more mental-health issues into emergency rooms, where psychiatric patients increased 42 percent between 2014 and 2017.

 At Presence Resurrection Medical Center on Chicago’s Northwest Side, many such patients arrive late at night, after the clinical crisis workers have gone home, causing long delays in their transfer to an appropriate facility because the evaluation has to wait until morning, said Dr. David Bordo, regional medical officer.